blkluv/crefund/README.md

 # Polkafi

 ## Meet the Team!
-Ehu Sha, Tyler Rosa, Ajay Gupta, Tejas Kulkarni, Frank
+Ehu Shubham Shaw, Tyler Rosa, Ajay Gupta, Tejas Kulkarni, Frank

 ## About the Project
 We are building a decentralized gap financing platform that enables real-world businesses — including real estate developers, SMEs, startups, and contract holders — to raise capital from retail and institutional investors globally.